khulnasoft/startgpt/docs/docs/index.md

 ## Tips and Tricks

-Here are some tips to get the most out of Startgpt.new:
+Here are some tips to get the most out of Startgpt:

 - **Be specific about your stack**: If you want to use specific frameworks or libraries (like Astro, Tailwind, ShadCN, or any other popular JavaScript framework), mention them in your initial prompt to ensure Startgpt scaffolds the project accordingly.